Henry8772/henry8772.github.io/_posts/2018-11-10-First day on GraphQL.md

  - A new API that was developed by **Facebook**
  - Allows **declarative data fetching** (where a client can specify excatly what data it needs from an API)
- - GraphQL server exposes single endpoints and responds with a specific data that a client asked for
+ - GraphQL server exposes single endpoint and responds with a specific data that a client asked for